 Contents

 1 Gallery

 2 Race Rules 3

 3 Handicap System

+3.1 Current handicap data for the fleet 4

+4 Cruising in company

-4 The East Coast Cruise 4
+5 The East Coast Cruise 4

 Gallery

 Race Rules

 Handicap System

 The club uses the Byron handicap system.
 The system is based on measurements taken from thousands of yachts along with race data - which is used to calculate a boats theoretical hull speed and a handicap which adjusts race finishes.